Aidbox/aidbox-project-samples/aidbox-project-samples/smartbox-single-tenant/README.md

 >
 > https://www.health-samurai.io/fhir-api

-This repo contains aidbox project, certified for (g)(10) criteria.
+This repo contains the Aidbox project, certified for (g)(10) criteria.

 The solution consists of two Aidbox.One.
-One is for production and another one is used as developer sandbox.
+One is for production and another one is used as a developer `sandbox`.

 ## Certified single-tenant on Aidbox